utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-update-url-without-refresh.md

 The history API is a set of methods used to manipulate history.
 For instance, we can go forward and backward, just like clicking the buttons in your browser.

-> Also check out this article about other [History API methods](https://daily-dev-tips.com/posts/vanilla-javascript-history-api/)
+> Also, check out this article about other [History API methods](https://daily-dev-tips.com/posts/vanilla-javascript-history-api/)

 ## JavaScript history.pushState